-Our overall satisfaction score is in line with the England average of 83%.
+Our overall satisfaction score is in line with the England average.
 It's also fantastic to see that our students:

 We really value the results, as they help us to enhance our students' experience.
 They also help prospective students to make an informed choice about where they want to study.